 - (1) Relinquishment of Individual Privileges.
 A request to relinquish any individual clinical privilege, whether or not part of the core, must provide a good cause basis for the modification of privileges.
 All such requests will be processed in the same manner as a request for waiver, as described above. - (2) Resignation of Appointment and Privileges.
-A request to resign appointment and relinquish all clinical privileges must specify the desired date of resignation, which must be at least 30 days from the date of the request, and be accompanied by evidence that the individual will be able to accomplish the following by the specified end date: - (i) completion of all medical records; - (ii) as applicable, the appropriate discharge or transfer of responsibility for the care of any ASF patient who is under the individual's care at the time of resignation; and the the Medical Director will act on the resignation request with a report on the matter forwarded to the MEC.
+A request to resign appointment and relinquish all clinical privileges must specify the desired date of resignation, which must be at least 30 days from the date of the request, and be accompanied by evidence that the individual will be able to accomplish the following by the specified end date: - (i) completion of all medical records; - (ii) as applicable, the appropriate discharge or transfer of responsibility for the care of any hospitalized patient who is under the individual's care at the time of resignation; and - (iii) as applicable, the completion of scheduled emergency service call or formal arrangement for appropriate coverage to satisfy this responsibility.

+After consulting with the President of the Medical Staff, the Hospital President will act on the resignation request with a report on the matter forwarded to the MEC.
 If an individual fails to complete the tasks listed above prior to the effective date of the resignation, he or she will not be considered to have resigned in "good standing" for purposes of future reference responses.

-- (f) Factors for Consideration.
-The Medical Director and Board may consider the following factors, among others, when deciding whether to recommend or grant a modification (increases and/or relinquishments) or waiver related to core privileges: - (1) the ASF's mission and ability to serve the health care needs of the community by providing timely, appropriate care within its facilities; - (2) whether sufficient notice has been given to provide a smooth transition of patient care services;
+(f) Factors for Consideration.
+The Medical Staff Leaders and Board may consider the following factors, among others, when deciding whether to recommend or grant a modification (increases and/or relinquishments) or waiver related to core privileges:

-- (3) fairness to the individual requesting the modification or waiver, including past service and the other demands placed on the individual; - (4) the expectations of other members of the Medical Staff who are in different specialties but who rely on the specialty in question in the care of patients who present to the ASF; - (5) any perceived inequities in modifications or waivers being provided to some, but not others; - (6) how the request may affect the ASF's ability to comply with applicable regulatory requirements. - (g) Effective Date.
+- (1) the Hospital's mission and ability to serve the health care needs of the community by providing timely, appropriate care within its facilities; - (2) whether sufficient notice has been given to provide a smooth transition of patient care services; - (3) fairness to the individual requesting the modification or waiver, including past service and the other demands placed on the individual; - (4) fairness to other Medical Staff members who serve on the call roster in the relevant specialty, including the effect that the modification would have on them: - (5) the expectations of other members of the Medical Staff who are in different specialties but who rely on the specialty in question in the care of patients who present to the Hospital; - (6) any perceived inequities in modifications or waivers being provided to some, but not others; - (7) any gaps in call coverage that might/would result from an individual's removal from the call roster for the relevant privilege and the feasibility and safety of transferring patients to other facilities in that situation; and - (8) how the request may affect the Hospital's ability to comply with applicable regulatory requirements, including the Emergency Medical Treatment and Active Labor Act. - (g) Effective Date.
 If the Board grants a modification or waiver related to privileges, it shall specify the date that the modification or waiver will be effective.
 Failure of a Practitioner to request privilege modifications or waivers in accordance with this Section shall, as applicable, result in the Practitioner retaining appointment and clinical privileges and all associated responsibilities. - (h) Procedural Rights.
 No individual is entitled to a modification or waiver related to privileges.
 Individuals are also not entitled to a hearing or appeal or other process if a waiver or a modification related to a relinquishment of privileges is not granted.